 Log Cabin Natural: Doubtful (brown rice syrup)

 Log Cabin makes both artificial and a more natural syrup without corn syrup.
-This artificial syrup I am most hesitant about.
+This artificial syrup I am most hesitant about this.
 The regular flavor has caramel color, which I already talked about as risky.
 The all-natural has brown rice syrup, which is often made with barley.

 Log Cabin All Natural Ingredients: Brown Rice Syrup, Water, Cane Sugar, Brown Sugar, Natural Flavors, Citric Acid.